 We developed a list of perinatal health indicators, updated regularly to take into account changes in both the data needed and the production of statistics in each country.
 It covers four principal themes: i) fetal and newborn health, ii) women’s health, iii) population characteristics and risk factors, and iv) medical practices and health-care facilities.

-We have compiled the statistics produced by each country for their births in 2000, 2004, and 2010 and published two reports that include all of the statistics collected for the indicators chosen, one for births in 2004 and the other for births in 2010.
+We have compiled the statistics produced by each country for their births in 2000, 2004, 2010, and 2015-2019 and published four reports that include all of the statistics collected for the indicators chosen.
+The last European Perinatal Health Report was published on 2015-2019 births.
 Detailed data are available for these indicators, both crude and according to characteristics associated with each (for example, neonatal mortality rate according to weight, gestational age, and number of fetuses).

-This project is coordinated by the EPOPé team and includes representatives of 26 European Union Member States, as well as Iceland, Norway, and Sweden.
+This project is coordinated by the EPOPé team and includes representatives of 24 European Union Member States, as well as Iceland, Norway, Switzerland and United Kingdom.

 To learn more